-The Agriculture and Value-Added Development Program supports:
+The Agriculture and Value-Added Development Program helps commercial producers and processors take advantage of market opportunities by:

 - developing, diversifying or expanding your operation; or